ArnaudBarre/tsl/README.md

 ## Core rules

-Currently the list of core rules are the type aware lint rules I use from TS-ESLint.
+Currently, the list of core rules are the type-aware lint rules I use from TS-ESLint.
 If you think more rules should be added, please open an issue, but to reduce the surface, only non-styling type-aware rules will be accepted.
 Here is the list of [TS-ESLint type aware rules](https://typescript-eslint.io/rules/?=typeInformation) with their status:

 - await-thenable: ✅ Implemented
 - consistent-return: 🛑 Implementation not planned, you can use `noImplicitReturns` compilerOption